6 Common Types of Car Transmissions and How They Function

 Despite its advantages, consumer vehicles do not use this transmission type due to its expensive cost.

 There are no skip gears or “kick down” functions, either.
-Sequential manual transmission, unlike the standard automatic transmission, can only go into the next gear up or down, skipping two or three loads.
+Unlike the standard automatic transmission, the sequential manual transmission can only go into the next gear up or down, skipping two or three loads.

 5. Dual-Clutch Transmission